 - Get tested so you know your HIV status and be honest with your sexual partners.

-- Use a latex condom during anal, vaginal, and oral sex (other options to consider are female condoms for vaginal or anal sex and dental dams during oral sex performed on a woman are also options to consider).
+- Use a latex condom during anal, vaginal, and oral sex (other options to consider are female condoms for vaginal or anal sex and dental dams during vaginal oral sex).

 - Avoid sharing or reusing needles — use a sterile needle and keep needles to yourself.

 - If you are pregnant and HIV positive, receiving the proper treatment can greatly reduce the risk of passing HIV along to the baby.

 - Ask your health care provider whether you might be a good candidate for prophylaxis medication to help prevent HIV — practicing the other recommendations on this list such as using condoms and clean needles are still important even when taking this type of medication (For more information, read HIV prevention with PEP, PrEP, and ART medications).